 The PS5 will change the face of popular games like the FIFA series, with its ramped-up features opening up a wealth of possibilities.
 FIFA 21 should initially be released on PS4 in its usual September spot, but it certainly looks nailed on to be ready for PS5 when the new console is launched.
 Do not forget to do the FIFA 21 price comparison before purchasing the key.

 Football fans will have a lot to look forward to this summer: a condensed end-of-season schedule in June before continental football competitions are expected to play out in July, followed by the new season expected to start end-August / start of September.

 The non-stop football will offer plenty of opportunities for betting-minded fans to back their predictions, and if you are looking to make a head start in online betting, here are the best betting sites to spend your money at, as recommended by OLBG.com.

 For non-betting football fans, there will be the familiar allure of a new FIFA game on the horizon, with the FIFA franchise as popular as the football leagues it simulates.
 And with the popularity continuing to boom, we take a closer look at the impact the PS5 could have on this iconic football game.

 The Power to be Unreal

-The PS5 will take gaming to a whole new level, with improved visual effects, 8K supported graphics and an enhanced system memory amongst the main features.
+The PS5 will take gaming to a whole new level, with improved visual effects, 8K supported graphics, and an enhanced system memory amongst the main features.
 Ray tracing will allow for more realism, while improved audio will provide gamers with a fully immersive sound experience.
-A specialised SSD will reduce loading times, allowing for faster travel across open-worlds and increased speed for how the games are rendered.
+A specialized SSD will reduce loading times, allowing for faster travel across open-worlds and increased speed for how the games are rendered.

 However, the most exciting development for FIFA on PS5 is the unveiling of Unreal Engine 5, which the developers say will help to ‘achieve photorealism on par with movie CG and real-life’.